 These steps need to be repeated for every email address that you intend to use as part of automation logic.
 However, same files can be copied over to multiple Local Agent machines if you need to run tests across multiple agents.

-Step 1: Setup OAuth 2.0 on Google or Azure
+Step 1: Setup OAuth 2.0 or Authentication configuration on Google or Azure

 Complete the pre-requisites for Azure/Google as described here.